 The Public Humanities Collaborative (PHC) is a summer research opportunity that brings together students, faculty, and individuals and organizations in Hartford to work on public humanities: the study of how people interpret stories of our human experience.
 PHC is a component of Trinity College’s Summer Research Program funded by a grant from the Andrew W. Mellon Foundation, funds 16 students per summer ($3500 stipend plus 10 weeks housing).

 Each PHC team includes a Hartford-area humanities partner (such as a museums, libraries, cultural institutions, or related organizations), one or more Trinity faculty fellows, and two to four Trinity student researchers.
+You can view last year’s teams here.

 - Students work approximately 15 hours a week with faculty on their humanities-oriented scholarship (such as journal articles or book chapters) and another 15 hours a week with Hartford humanities partners on public humanities projects (such as an oral history collection, interactive website, community discussion, exhibit, public performance, etc.)